netsharecmu/NetShare/README.md

 # Example usage
 ***We are adding more examples of usage (PCAP, NetFlow, w/ and w/o DP).
 Please stay tuned!***

 Here is a minimal working example to generate synthetic PCAP files without differential privacy.
+Please change your working directory to  `examples/` by `cd examples/`.

-Please refer to [`examples`](examples/) for more scripts and config files.
+You may refer to [`examples`](examples/) for more scripts and config files.

 [Driver code](examples/driver.py)
 ```Python